larawhale/cms/README.md

 #### Default field

-By default all fields will be handled by the `DefaultField`.
+By default all fields will be handled by the `DefaultField` class.
 This field class will render an `input` element with the value of `type` as its `type` attribute.
 This "default" field can be configured by changing the `cms.fields.classes.default` configuration.

 #### Custom field